We have released a draft decision on North East Water's price submission which will influence the prices to apply from 1 July 2026.

 In November 2024, we provided North East Water with guidance on what it should include in its price submission.

-The guidance paper also explains our approach and methodology to assessing water businesses’ price submissions and making a price determination.
+The guidance paper explained our approach and methodology to assessing water businesses’ price submissions and making a price determination.
+It also introduced the backward-looking 'Performance' element of PREMO, which holds a business accountable for its price and service commitments from the previous price review.

-We have introduced the backward-looking 'Performance' element of PREMO, which holds a business accountable for its price and service commitments from the previous price review.
-As this is the second review under PREMO for North East Water, which participated in the 2018 review, its price submission will need to demonstrate how it is building on the previous proposals to deliver great value to its customers.
+As this is the second review under PREMO for North East Water, which participated in the 2018 review, its price submission is required to demonstrate how it is building on the previous proposals to deliver great value to its customers.

 Learn more about water price regulation